 As trees are such an important part of our landscape, there is a variety of legislation to cover the way we manage them and our woodland areas.
 Here, you can find a range of information about tree management – from advice about protected trees to trees on your property and from trees in our conservation areas to building near trees.

 A sustainable new community is being planned for the North of Fareham, called Welborne.
-This will involve between 6500 and 7500 homes, workplaces, schools, open spaces, shops and local community services.
+This will involve providing up to 6,000 homes, workplaces, schools, open spaces, shops and local community services.
 On this section of the website you can find out more about the plans for this important development and how you can get involved to help shape the new community.